 Many restaurants are incorporating organic, local foods into their menus and enjoying increased sales and positive feedback from customers.
 Why can’t this happen in your establishment?
-The most common resistance I hear is, “we’re not that kind of place,” “my customers won’t go for that fancy stuff,” or “local/organic ingredients are too expensive.”
-I used to say all of those things but, in fairness, I was never shown the value that making such changes could bring to my food cost, my restaurant’s reputation, and my top-line sales.
+The most common resistance is restaurants think that their customers won’t go for that “fancy stuff” or local/organic ingredients are too expensive.
+These excuses will be quickly forgotten once operators understand the value that making such changes could bring to their food cost, reputation, and top-line sales.

 Adding local/organic menu items doesn’t have to be a wholesale white-washing of a restaurant’s menu.
-Because local/organic has become so popular, it’s perfectly acceptable to insert menu items featuring these ingredients anywhere you wish.
-Michael Ty, CEC, AAC, and ACF national president states, “locally sourced food and a focus on sustainability is not just popular among certain segments of consumers anymore; it has become more mainstream.”
+The popularity of local/organic allows you to insert menu items featuring these ingredients anywhere you wish.
+Michael Ty, CEC, AAC, and ACF National President stated, “Locally sourced food and a focus on sustainability is not just popular among certain segments of consumers anymore; it has become more mainstream.”

-Remember when a salad meant iceberg lettuce? now you can get organic spring green salads in vending machines!
-And, due to increased supply and acreage of U.S. organic growing (almost 5 million acres in 2008, according to the USDA) the prices are coming down.
+Remember when a salad meant iceberg lettuce?
+Now you can get organic spring green salads in vending machines!
+And, due to increased supply and acreage of U.S. organic growing, the prices are coming down.
 The door is now open to everyone!

-I’ve even seen it sell for 25 dollars in Syracuse!
-Why?
-Because the market is happy to pay more for something they deem as healthy, sustainable, and better for the environment.
+The market is happy to pay more for something they deem as healthy, sustainable, and better for the environment.
 Bottom line: the customer sees value in it, and we need to charge for that value.
-You can further increase profits by reducing the portion size of ingredients like Esposito’s grass-fed beef, Indian Ridge’s Pure Country Beef (see page 22 for products), or farm-raised/sustainable seafood from Hopkins and Indian Ridge.
+You can further increase profits by reducing the portion size of ingredients.
 Smaller portions are already in vogue, so you can present a natural item without giving it an exorbitant price tag.
 Slightly more expensive proteins can share center stage with thoughtfully prepared vegetables.
-Creative veggie presentations are the new center of the plate, and they’re helping to take the sting out of some higher commodity prices this year.
+Creative veggie presentations are the new center-of-the-plate, and they’re helping to take the sting out of some higher commodity prices.